marcozanotti/website/content/projects.md

 [GitHub](https://github.com/marcozanotti/tsforecasting-dashboard/issues).

 The [source code](https://github.com/marcozanotti/tsforecasting-dashboard) of the Forecast App is available on GitHub under the MIT license.

+## Utilsforecast - Nixtla

+I am an active contributor of the open source Nixtla's library utilsforecast.

+My contributions are mainly focused on expanding the loss functions available to Nixtla's users to allow for a more comprehensive and flexible evaluation of forecasting models.

+In particular, I created some well-know metrics for evaluating point forecasts, the Mean Squared Scaled Error (MSSE) and the Root Mean Squared Scaled Error (RMSSE), and some metrics for probabilistic forecasting evaluation, the Scaled Quantile Loss (SQL) and the Scaled Multi-Quantile Loss (SMQL).

 ## Disposition Effect